ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Evaluation

 \subsection{Experimental Setup}

-\textbf{Baselines.} We compare ExSample against two of the baselines discussed in Section \ref{sec:objquery}: uniform random sampling and BlazeIt~\cite{blazeit}.
-BlazeIt is the state-of-the-art representative of surrogate model methods for distinct object limit queries, and optimizes these queries by first performing a full scan of the dataset to compute surrogate scores on every video frame, and then processing frames from highest to lowest score through the object detector.
-As in our approach, BlazeIt uses an object tracker to determine whether each computed detection corresponds to a distinct object.
+\textbf{Baselines.} We compare \sys against two of the baselines discussed in Section \ref{sec:objquery}: 1) uniform random sampling and 2) state-of-the-art representative of the proxy model idea (BlazeIt)~\cite{blazeit}.
+BlazeIt is a state-of-the-art video processing system that processes several different types of queries, including queries with more complex predicates and aggregates.
+In this evaluation we are only concerned with how a system like BlazeIt, as a representative of proxy-based approaches, handles the specific case of distinct object queries.

-\textbf{Implementation.} Our implementations of random sampling, BlazeIt, and ExSample are at their core sampling loops where the choice of which frame to process next is based on an algorithm-specific score.
-Based on this score, the system will fetch a batch of frames from the video and run that batch through an object detector.
+\textbf{Implementation.} Random sampling: BlazeIt and \sys are at their core sampling loops where the choice of which frame to process next is based on an algorithm-specific decision.
+Random simply chooses the next frame randomly. \sys chooses based on \autoref{alg:pseudocode}.
+Proxy-based approaches such as BlazeIt choose the frame with the next highest score; these scores are pre-computed by running a query-specific proxy model over every frame of the dataset. \hlinelabel{line:score}

 We implement this sampling loop in Python, using PyTorch to run inference on a GPU.
 For the object detector, we use Faster-RCNN with a ResNet-50 backbone.
-To achieve fast random access frame decoding rates, we use the Hwang library from the Scanner project\cite{scanner}, and re-encode our video data to insert keyframes every 20 frames.
+To achieve fast, random access frame-decoding rates we use the Hwang library from the Scanner project\cite{scanner}, and re-encode our video data to insert keyframes every 20 frames.

-We implemented the subset of \blazeit\ that optimizes distinct object limit queries, based on the description in the paper~\cite{blazeit} as well as their published code.
-We opted for our own implementation to make sure the I/O and decoding components of both \sys\ and \blazeit\ were equally optimized, and also because extending BlazeIt to handle our own datasets and metrics was infeasible.
-For BlazeIt's cheap surrogate model, we use an ImageNet pre-trained ResNet-18.
-This model is more expensive than the ones used in that paper, but also more accurate.
-Note that our timed results do not depend strongly on the inference cost of ResNet-18, since the model is still sufficiently lightweight that BlazeIt's full scan is dominated by video IO and decoding time.

-\textbf{Datasets.} We use 5 different datasets in this evaluation.
-Two datasets consist of vehicle-mounted dashboard camera video, while three datasets are from static street cameras.

-The dashcam dataset consists of 10 hours of video, or over 1.1 million video frames, collected from a dashcam over several drives in cities and highways.
-Each drive can range from around 20 minutes to several hours.
-The BDD dataset used for this evaluation consists of a subset of the Berkeley Deep Drive Dataset\cite{bdd}.
-Our subset is made out of 1000 randomly chosen clips. \begin{highlight}Because the BDD dataset has a wider variety of locations (multiple cities) and is made up of 1000 40-second clips, the number of chunks is forced to be high for this dataset.
-So, even though both datasets come from dashcams, they are quite different from each other.